robertocarroll/robertocarroll/_posts/2011-08-06-the-a-to-z-of-travel-technology.markdown

 The yotta (10 to the power of 24) was introduced as the largest unit of measurement in 1991.
 It is used for things such as the diameter of the known universe.
 No doubt such mind-boggling dimensions have influenced our concepts of distance.
 Yet it is the effects of being able to easily manipulate scale (zoom in and zoom out on digital maps) and traverse the globe in a day or two (travelling by air) that have changed our physical understanding of space.
 These different types of zoom have, to adopt a cliché, made the world seem a smaller place.

+*Published on 6 August 2011 in [The National](http://www.thenational.ae/lifestyle/travel/the-a-to-z-of-travel-technology?pageCount=0).*